Government of Colorado: Judiciary

 All of the courts above, other than municipal courts and Denver's county court, are part of the state court system.
 In Denver, county and municipal courts are integrated and are not part of the state court system for administrative purposes, and the Denver Probate Court and the Denver Juvenile Court have jurisdiction over probate and juvenile matters, respectively.
 Outside Denver, these matters are within the jurisdiction of the district courts.

 Most crimes in Colorado are prosecuted by a district attorney.
 One district attorney is elected for each of the state's 22 judicial districts in a partisan election.
 The state attorney general also has power to prosecute certain crimes, and in rare circumstances a special prosecutor may be appointed to prosecute a crime on a case by case basis.
 Municipal ordinance violations are prosecuted by city attorneys.

 Local government

-Colorado is divided into 64 counties.
+Colorado is divided into 64 counties, two of which (Pitkin and Weld) are home rule.
 Counties are important units of government in Colorado since the state has no secondary civil subdivisions, such as townships.
 Two of these counties, the City and County of Denver and the City and County of Broomfield, have consolidated city and county governments.
-A municipality may extend into multiple counties.

-The 272 Colorado municipalities operate under one of five types of municipal governing authority:
+The 273 Colorado municipalities operate under one of five types of municipal governing authority: